rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 }
 {{< /highlight >}}

-Before you define the `addStar` mutation, check again GitHub's GraphQL API for it.
-There you will find all information about it: the structure of the mutation, the required arguments and the available fields for the result.
-For instance, you can include the `viewerHasStarred` field in the returned result to get the updated boolean of the starred or not starred repository.
+Before you define the `addStar` mutation, check GitHub's GraphQL API again.
+There, you will find all information about the structure of the mutation, the required arguments, and the available fields for the result.
+For instance, you can include the `viewerHasStarred` field in the returned result to get an updated boolean of a starred or unstarred repository.

 {{< highlight javascript >}}
 const ADD_STAR = `